- Yarra's first Climate Emergency Plan

 - Removed the planning application fee for solar panels in heritage areas.

-- Launched the Take Climate Action program and engaged nearly 7,000 people through programs, events, webinars and online recordings.
+- Launched the Take Climate Action program and engaged more than 3,500 people in more than 40 community programs, events, webinars and online recordings.

 - Engaged the community around all-electric homes through webinars, videos, web content, online tools and personalised energy advice through our 100% Renewable Yarra initiative.